codeninjasuk/gdp/ReadMe.md

 Forked from [@randomKeyss](https://github.com/randomKeyss) which was forked from [@JacksonHagood](https://github.com/JacksonHagood).

-    All credit goes to Jackson Hagood...I just wanted to give it a url.
-Go to https://randomkeyss.github.io/CodeNinjasGDPFunctions
+    "All credit goes to Jackson Hagood...I just wanted to give it a url" ~Randomkeyss
-    ~Randomkeyss

 ## Code Ninjas | The Woodlands | Jackson Hagood